libroten/stranichnik/Notes/ARCHITECTURE.md

 ## Git And Local Notes

-`Notes/` is intentionally ignored by git.
-It is local agent memory, not project documentation for the public repository.
+Tracked files under `Notes/` are project memory for agents and should be kept current when architecture or major project state changes.

 `AGENTS.md` is also local-only and ignored by git.